-(iii) Notice of Arbitration; IRIS Information Technology Systems Sdn.
+(ii) Notice of Arbitration; IRIS Information Technology Systems Sdn.
 Bhd. ("IITS") against Kementerian Dalam Negeri ("KDN")

-On 10 August 2023, KDN had issued a letter to terminate the NIISe Contract.
+On 10 August 2023, KDN had issued a letter to terminate the National Integrated Immigration System Contract ("NIISe Contract").
 IITS has on 24 November 2023, via its solicitors, filed a Notice of Arbitration ("NOA") under the Asian International Arbitration Centre ("AIAC") Arbitration Rules 2023 to refer the disputes with KDN arising from and in connection with the NIISe Contract to the AIAC for arbitration.